dhrutibhudia97/Battleship-Game/README.md

 ## The Rules Of The Game

-Battleships game is based on a 2 player board game in which users take turns to guess where the ship is on their game board and if they guess correctly they destroy the ship.
-More info about this game can be found here: https://en.wikipedia.org/wiki/Battleship_(game)
+The battleships game is based on a 2-player board game in which users take turns to guess where the ship is on their opponent's game board and if they guess correctly they destroy the ship.

 This game varies slightly by firstly being 1-player so the user is just guessing where the computer's ships are.
 The different symbols on the board represent the different states the locations on the board can be in.